arya020595/blancakan_front/docs/HYDRATION_GUIDE.md

   const { isAuthenticated, hasHydrated, checkAuth } = useAuthStore();

   useEffect(() => {
-    // 👈 Only check auth AFTER hydration if (hasHydrated) {
+    // 👈 Only check auth AFTER hydration (optional)
+    // Note: the store already triggers checkAuth() on rehydrate.
+    // Keeping this is harmless as checkAuth is idempotent and cheap. if (hasHydrated) {
       checkAuth();
     }